harveylo/csapp-lab-sync/solution.md

 # Phase 3:

-2 numbers, the first number must be a natural number less than 8.
+2 or more numbers, the first number must be a natural number less than 8.

 The second number should be a specific number depending on the first number entered:
 - 207(0xcf), if the first number is 0.